shakebugs/shake-docs/docs/ios/users/chat.md

 :::note
 Shake supports only local notifications.
-That means that your users won't get notified about new messages when your app is in theÂ background.
+That means that your users won't get notified about new messages when your app is in theÊbackground.
 :::

-To present any kind of notifications to the end-user, the host application must request a permission from the user.
-Find a suitable place in your application flow where this native alert dialog will be presented.
+To show notifications to your users, you must request a permission from them.
+Find a proper place and time where you will want to present that native alert dialog.

-In order to be highly customizable and minimally intrusive to existing notification logic of host applications, Shake requires additional setup outlined in the below snippets.
+To remain customizable and minimally intrusive to an existing notification logic of your app, Shake requires additional setup.

-Use the `Shake.report(center: UNUserNotificationCenter ...)` methods to delegate the notification presentation logic to Shake.
+Use `Shake.report(center: UNUserNotificationCenter ...)` methods to delegate notification presentation logic to Shake.

 <Tabs
 groupId="ios"